hmrc/vat-service-guide/source/documentation/set-up.html.md

 ## Agent registers client for VAT (MTD)

+Agents can sign up an existing client’s business.
+However, the creation of the agent services account which is a one-off process must be completed before an agency can sign up their clients for VAT MTD.

 <img src="figures/agents-sign-up.png" alt="Agent sign up process diagram" border="1px"; style="width:400px;" />

 <a href="figures/agents-sign-up.png" target="blank">Open the agent registers client for VAT process diagram in a new tab</a>